 - Pocket Glass Walls

 If you want the panels of your patio doors to disappear from view when the door is open, you’ll want pocket glass walls.
 As the panels slide open, they are tucked into a wall pocket out of sight creating an open-air retreat.
 When the door is fully closed, the large door panels beautifully frame your scenic view.
-Consider thermally broken aluminum panels with a full weather-stripped structural interlock system if energy efficiency is key.
-All moving glass wall systems are available for replacement projects in custom or standard sizes or for new home construction in standard sizes only.
-A Milgard certified dealer can help determine the best option for you.
+These patio doors are perfect for replacement projects or for new home construction.

 Once you’ve chosen your patio door, it will be time to decorate!
 Consider a mix of sofas and chairs for ample seating.
 Decide if you want to carry the color palette of your interior through to the exterior space with pillows and rugs for a seamless transition.
 Or, define the space with a pop of color.
 Think of your patio as an extension of your living room, so, don’t forget dining tables, end tables and coffee tables as well as decorative pieces like candles, baskets or statuary.